-There are several factors that come into play when calculating your credit score.
+There are several factors that makeup how your credit scores are calculated.
 Let’s look at the five factors FICO, the credit scoring model used by lenders, uses to calculate scores.

 How Your Credit Score is Calculated

-The amount of available credit you're using compared to your credit limit is called your credit utilization ratio.
-It accounts for 30% of your overall score.
-The lower your card balances, the higher your credit score will be.
+The amount of available credit you're using is called your credit utilization ratio.
 Try to keep your credit utilization ratio below 25%.